Our Staff

 Lauren Yacht

 Lauren Yacht is the co-founder and executive director of Scholé Center for Innovative Education, and focuses on the strategic vision and administration of the program.
 She is passionate about teaching and learning, and believes that people learn best through experience.
-Her background is in music education: she taught high school and college band and is currently earning her PhD in music education at the University of South Florida.
-Previously, she studied intellectual property law and briefly practiced as an attorney in Florida.
+Her background is in music education and law: she taught high school and college band following a brief stint as an attorney.
 Her legal studies inspired an interest in the Socratic method and its application to collaborative learning in the arts.
 In her experience, students are capable of amazing and insightful inquiry, discussion, and problem solving, and tend to become inspired and engaged when they are invited to become involved in their own learning.
-Lauren is a homeschooling mom to three children ages 8, 5, and 2.
-Her family loves to travel, hike, go to museums, and search for the best ice cream in town.
-In her spare time, she loves interior design and DIY projects, reading, and spending time in nature.
-You can reach her at lauren@scholenova.org.
+Lauren is a homeschooling mom to three children.
+When she’s not teaching, she loves travel, interior design, gardening, and learning alongside her kids and students!

 co-founder and education director,